elenafili/Parallel-Systems/PThreads/README.md

 </div>

 #### Dimensions: $m = 8, n = 8000000, p = 1/2$

-In this case, false sharing is noticeable.
+In this case, *false sharing* is **noticeable**.
 Upon examining the plots, we observe the following:
 - **False Sharing**: As expected, this naive approach exhibits a substantial amount of false sharing.
 - **2D**: Surprisingly, this method did not eliminate false sharing for all parameter combinations.
 Specifically, for $p=1$ and $p=2$, false sharing can be noticed when utilizing `8` threads.
 Additionally, this approach is slower and, therefore, **not** a good choice.
 - **Private Variable**: This method is perhaps the simplest solution to make false sharing negligible.
 It works for every combination of parameters.